 Struggle to Drink Enough Water to Stay Hydrated?

 If you are someone who struggles to drink enough water to stay hydrated, there are a few tips that you can do to help meet your goals.

 - Never wait until you are thirsty to reach for the water

 - When you start feeling hungry, drink some water

 - Going out to eat?
 Have a glass of water at the restaurant before ordering

 - Workout?
 Have some water before, during, and after exercise

 The key is to always have water handy, so you can sip on it all day.
 Having it with you can also help lessen your chances of reaching for a soda or some other sugary drink that won't hydrate you at all.

-You can find carbonated water in a variety of natural flavors.
-Carbonated water is a fun, flavorful way to drink more water.
+You can find carbonated water in a variety of natural flavours.
+Carbonated water is a fun, flavourful way to drink more water.
 After switching to carbonated water, you’ll likely find it much easier to hit your intake goal for the day.
 Drinking water won’t seem nearly as much of a hassle.
 The bubbles make everything so much more fun!